 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

-Alcohol › Avoid drinking alcohol.
-No specific alcohol-related info.
+Alcohol Glucotrol Human Insulin › Avoid drinking alcohol.
+No alcohol related info.

-Kidneys and liver › Might be a better choice for people with kidney problems compared to similar drugs because Glipizide isn't processed by the kidneys.
-No specific kidneys and liver-related info.
+Kidneys and liver Glucotrol Human Insulin › Might be a better choice for people with kidney problems compared to similar drugs because Glipizide isn't processed by the kidneys.
+No kidneys and liver related info.